jofhatkea/js-kata/README.md

 4. "Track" the remote branch you wish to work with: `git checkout something` (the first time it'll be `git checkout W19Monday`)

 5. Now you're ready to actually do this days exercises.
-Tomorrow you have already forked the repository, so you can go directly to step 3/4 (like `git checkout W19Tuesday`)
+Tomorrow you have already forked the repository, so you can go directly to step 3 or 4 (like `git checkout W19Tuesday`)

 ## About the exercises
 In each branch there'll be a README.md file containing the instructions for the excerise, as well as a solution folder which is where you'll put your solution.